 The Tenure Process

 Achieving tenure is a significant accomplishment in the career of an educator.
 Put simply, tenure marks a change in employment status which affords that educator the right to keep his or her job, and requires due process for discipline or dismissal.
 Similarly, granting tenure, upon recommendation from the Superintendent, is among the most serious and significant responsibilities of the Board of Education.
 Interestingly, Boards of Education are empowered only to approve, or reject the recommendation of the Superintendent, and cannot award, or deny, tenure without such a recommendation.
 Importantly, none of this can happen before a teacher or administrator successfully completes a trial, or probationary, period of employment.
-The intent of this article is to explain, if only briefly, what occurs during this probationary period to inform such an important decision.
+The intent of this page is to explain, if only briefly, what occurs during this probationary period to inform such an important decision.

 The quality and effectiveness of a probationary educator's performance is gauged against professional standards.
 Each school district in New York is required to identify which of several model standards it uses to evaluate teachers and administrators.
 In Scarsdale, we use Charlotte Danielson's Framework for Teaching to guide our teacher evaluation process.
 The Framework describes effective practice across the domains of Planning and Preparation, Classroom Environment, Instruction, and Professional Responsibilities.